tiiimcheeen/Tableau-Power_BI/retail transactions/README.md

-This folder contains the Tableau dashboard and the Power BI dashboard for "retail transactions" data. <br />
+This folder contains the Tableau dashboard and the Power BI dashboard for "retail transactions" data.
+The original dataset is downloaded from https://sonsofhierarchies.com/real-world-fake-data/.

-# file description
+# File Description
-* Retail Transactions raw file.csv : The original data file
+* Retail Transactions raw file.csv : The original dataset
 * Retail Transactions Tableau.png : The preview of the Tableau dashboard
 * Retail Transactions Power BI.pdf : The preview of the Power BI dashboard
 * Retail Transactions.pbix : The Power BI file for the Power BI dashboard